starlys/RetroDRY/documentation/2server.md

 }
 ````

     -   Below is an example to set up a viewon criteria validator.
-This is run before viewon loads on a temporary instance of your viewon class.
+This is run using a temporary instance of your viewon class, before the viewon loads.

 ````c#
 public override Task ValidateCriteria(IUser user, ViewonKey key, Action<string> fail)